 PRESENCE IN THE REGION

-AMIDEAST was established in 1951 to build human connection between Americans and the diverse peoples of the Middle East and North Africa.
-This longstanding physical presence in the region has enabled AMIDEAST to develop an extensive network of contacts with local educational and other institutions, organizations, government offices, and civil society.
+Amideast was established in 1951 to build human connections between Americans and the diverse peoples of the Middle East and North Africa.
+This longstanding physical presence in the region has enabled Amideast to develop an extensive network of contacts with local educational and other institutions, organizations, government offices, and civil society.

-AMIDEAST has been working in Egypt for nearly 60 years, Jordan for 50 years, and Morocco for 40 years.
-We maintain a close reltationship with US Embassies in the region and staff members constantly monitor the political and security situation in host countries and in other surrounding countries in the region.
+Amideast has been working in Jordan for 50 years, Tunisia for nearly 50 years, Morocco for 40 years, and the United Arab Emirates for 25 years.
+We maintain a close relationship with US Embassies in the region and staff members constantly monitor the political and security situation in host countries and in other surrounding countries in the region.

 WORLD AWARE & STEP

 As part of the program, students are enrolled in World Aware and receive up-to-the-minute information in crisis situations.
 Students will receive detailed information about World Aware and the services available prior to program departure.

 All students are also recommended to enroll in the Smart Traveler Enrollment Program (STEP).
 The Smart Traveler Enrollment Program (STEP) is a free service to allow U.S. citizens and nationals traveling and living abroad to enroll their trip with the nearest U.S. Embassy or Consulate.